haoqunjiang/build-scripts-allowlist/README.md

 ### Does the list include all packages that run build scripts?

+No.

-No. Only packages that are commonly used in production environments are included.
-For now the criteria is that the package has at least 10k weekly downloads.
-Also, only those postinstall scripts that are necessary for the package to work are included.
-Postinstall scripts that are used for optional features or for development purposes are not included.
+- Only packages that are commonly used in production environments are included.
+There's currently no strict criteria for inclusion.
+The initial list is a trimmed down version of the list of packages that are included in [Bun's `default-trusted-dependencies.txt`](https://github.com/oven-sh/bun/blob/c0e1da7280a3cd58796dd09696767e119de58ec1/src/install/default-trusted-dependencies.txt).
+- Only those with build scripts that are essential for the package to work are included.
+Build scripts that are used for optional features or for development purposes are not considered essential.

 ### How is the list maintained?